Shared Living Services for Adults with Intellectual, Developmental Disabilities and or Autism

 We are offering housing options and support services for individuals with intellectual disabilities and autistic disorders living in Maine.
 Shared Living is supported by the Department of Health and Human Services (DHHS) through the MaineCare program (Section 21 and Section 29, Home and Community-Based Waiver Services) as one of the least restrictive and most cost effective options of home support services available in Maine.

-Shared-living offers a home environment for consumers to live and receive the necessary support of a family as well as the community.
-Under this model the consumer essentially becomes part of the family.
-This is a growing model in Maine.
-Shared Living offers the consumer consistent, stable staffing in a home environment where the consumer can thrive and grow with community inclusion.
+Shared-living offers a home environment for consumers to live while they receive the necessary support to be successful.
+Under this model, the consumer becomes part of the family with a consistent, stable environment where they can thrive and grow with community inclusion.

 - 18 years of age or older